 Marketing technology changes quickly and it would be very rare for a year to pass without some major new marketing innovation.
 An essential component in every marketing journey is a budget to attend shows, talks, exhibitions and technology training courses if your business is to stay competitive.

-Depending on the lifecycle stage of your business and your ambition, you should be investing 5-10 per cent of turnover in marketing.
+Depending on the lifecycle stage of your business and your ambition, you should be investing 5-10% of turnover in marketing.
 Most of that spend should be invested in planned marketing campaigns but this must be balanced with the need to be able to understand what works and what doesn't.
 John Wanamaker is often quoted as saying, "Half the money I spend on advertising is wasted; the trouble is I don't know which half."
 In the age of digital marketing this is unacceptable.

 Increasingly, marketing systems are cloud-based and rapidly deployed but poorly integrated – creating yet more silos of customer data and information.
 Gaps in systems are filled with error-prone spreadsheets and while data abounds, information is scarce.
 In order to get to an accurate ROI, investment needs to be focused on integrated marketing systems while ensuring that reporting needs are clearly defined well in advance.

-Marketing plans should be created with ROI metrics built in.
 There are only three ways to increase sales:

 If you can extend the lifetime and increase the value of a customer you can transform your business.
 What budgets did you allocate to marketing to your existing customers?
 What results did you expect?
 What did you achieve?
 For every pound you invested in marketing to existing customers, how much revenue did you generate?

 How does this compare with new business acquisition costs?
 How many new customers did you recruit?
 What revenue did that yield?
 What did new business marketing cost and how does the cost of acquisition compare with the lifetime value of your customer?